Overview of South Carolina Colleges & Schools

 Private Universities & Colleges

-In South Carolina there are thirty-one accredited private four-year colleges.
+In South Carolina there are twenty-six accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in South Carolina.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 South Carolina" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in South Carolina.